fuankarion/Vision17/Lab9-HogDetection/readme.md

 ## Extra credit
 Ever heard of the [viola-jones algorithm](http://www.vision.caltech.edu/html-files/EE148-2005-Spring/pprs/viola04ijcv.pdf)?.
-It is classic boosting  strategy first presented for face and can be easily to other detection problems.
+It is classic boosting strategy first presented for real-time face detection, it can be easily extended to other detection problems.
 There are lots of implementations around the web, pick the one you like the most and get results on our test set.
 Include in your report the quantitative comparison against multiscale-hog, which one  works best? any idea why?